 use strict; # You can modify this file to re-enable SPAM checking through spamassassin # and to re-enable antivirus checking. # # Default antivirus checking mode # Uncomment the two lines below to enable it # @bypass_virus_checks_maps = ( \%bypass_virus_checks, \@bypass_virus_checks_acl, \$bypass_virus_checks_re); # # Default SPAM checking mode # Uncomment the two lines below to enable it # @bypass_spam_checks_maps = ( \%bypass_spam_checks, \@bypass_spam_checks_acl, \$bypass_spam_checks_re); 1; # insure a defined return

 Bouncing spam can be a bad idea as the return address is often faked.
-Consider editing /etc/amavis/conf.d/20-debian_defaults to set $final_spam_destiny to D_DISCARD rather than D_BOUNCE, as follows:
+The default behaviour is to instead discard.
+This is configured in /etc/amavis/conf.d/20-debian_defaults where $final_spam_destiny is set to D_DISCARD rather than D_BOUNCE.

 Additionally, you may want to adjust the following options to flag more messages as spam: